memgraph/docs/products/memgraph/v0.51.0/how_to_guides/import-data.md

 one big CSV file.
 Only the first line of the first file is parsed for the CSV header, all other files (and rows) are treated as data.
 This is useful when you have a very large CSV file and don't want to edit its first line just to add a CSV header.
-Instead, you can specify the header in a separate file (eg.
+Instead, you can specify the header in a separate file (e.g.
-`users_header.csv`) and have the data intact in the large file (eg.
+`users_header.csv`) and have the data intact in the large file (e.g.
 `users.csv`).
 Also, you can supply additional labels for each set of node files.
 The format of this flag is:
 `[<label>[:<label>]...=]<file>[,<file>][,<file>]...`.
 Take note that only the